Written by: Michelle Phillips, PharmD, University of Rochester Medical Center

 - Embryo-fetal toxicity

-- Consider at least weekly home blood pressure and heart rate monitoring
+- Consider weekly home blood pressure and heart rate monitoring

 - Recommend stool softeners/laxatives as needed for constipation